ilinic/Inventory-mini/website/readme.txt

 7. edit and verify correct data in products.csv and users.csv files
 8. verify correct access rights for php and csv files
 9. download and install android application.
-10. provide full websiteaddress and userId (from users.csv file) in application to login.
+10. provide full website address and userId (from users.csv file) in application to login.

 Author: